Sunday, May 23, 2021, 11:00 am CET via Zoom

 The Integral Art Lab (IAL) is a research project at the interface of perception, consciousness and creativity in which we explore personal consciousness development through integral processes.
-A unit combines various modules based on essentiel theories and practices: Spiral Dynamic; Homoeostatic Hierarchical Integration; AQAL; Theory U; Social Presencing Theatre; Meditation; Contemplation; Transparent Communication; Dialogue and Resonance exploration of artworks.
+A unit combines various modules based on essential theories and practices: Integral Theory and Practice; Spiral Dynamics Integral; Homoeostatic Hierarchical Integration; Theory U; Social Presencing Theatre; Meditation; Contemplation; Transparent Communication; Dialogue and Resonance exploration of artworks.

-In each IAL we focus on a topical question and in this special IAL we intend to integrate the wisdom, transcendence and conscious evolution of DIGNITY.
+In each IAL we focus on a topical question and in this special IAL we intend to integrate the conscious volution of DIGNITY.

 The Integral Art Lab invites into a time-space to explore in a dynamic process this quality that evaluates with an individual survey the development of consciousness.

 Arrival – check-in – meditation/contemplation – body exercise – theoretical input/deepening dialogue – perceptual art viewing/spontaneous journaling – generative dialogue – check-out.

 In this IAL we address the concept and meaning of dignity, individually and collectively.
 A short theoretical input below, some information about the general understanding, the etymology, a definition of human dignity according to Immanuel Kant and the first two articles from the United Nations Universal Declaration of Human Rights will allow us to get into the mood for this topic.